christwt/CSCI-3308/README.md

 # CSCI-3308
+Will Christie
-CSCI 3308 Lab 3 files
+CSCI 3308 Lab 3